minipief/pyva/README.md

 [Order book](http://www.wiley.com/buy/9781119849841)

-This toolbox allows the reader to follow the examples in the book and people that are interested in vibroacoustic simulation with a focus on statistical energy analysis (SEA) and hybrid methods (hybrid FEM/SE), to perform SEA simulation without heavy licence costs.
+This toolbox allows the reader to follow the examples in the book.
+People that are interested in vibroacoustic simulation with a focus on statistical energy analysis (SEA) and hybrid methods (hybrid FEM/SE), to perform SEA simulation without heavy licence costs.

 # Documentation